greaselovely/Z16/_posts/2025-02-22-openvas-on-kali.markdown

 Error: target cluster 17/main already exists
 ```

-Ok, let's get rid of 17 and drop it like it's <redacted>
+Ok, let's get rid of 17 and drop it like it's a dumb lyric from a dumb song.

 `sudo pg_dropcluster 17 main --stop`